*Since May 2017, I no longer work on this project. This documentation is for works I've created before then.

 Elliot is the new virtual assistant app that helps you meet with friends, using your calendar and location to make suggestions.
 Let Elliot know which suggestions you like and it will automatically schedule events once both people confirm.
+Elliot helps people save time.
 Grabbing lunch, getting coffee, or setting up a phone call is seamless — no pressure, no back-and-forth, no awkwardness.

 To begin with, I talked with the engineering team to discuss what features to include.
 Since Elliot is a product that is largely based on assumptions, it was important for us to design and build the first version as soon as possible to do user-testing.
 Based on our conversations and sketches, I first mapped out user flow diagrams to see how a user would navigate through the app.